Randy Arozarena Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.22 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.22 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 18th in baseball in home runs given up (106 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (109 total, 1.2 per game).

-- The Royals will look to Marsh (0-2) in his third start this season.

-- His most recent time out was on Wednesday, July 5 against the Minnesota Twins, when the righty threw five innings, surrendering two earned runs while allowing three hits.
+- His last appearance came on Thursday, July 6 against the Cleveland Guardians, when the right-hander threw five innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.